Mandate (new in 2014):

 Click here to view the Crime Prevention, Community Safety and Well-Being Committee Annual Report video

-- Knowledge transfer, in order to advocate a better understanding of crime prevention through social development,
+- Transfer knowledge and advocate for a better understanding of crime prevention through social development;

-- Outreach and education, in order to garner support for crime prevention, and
+- Encourage outreach and education to garner support for crime prevention, community safety and well-being;

 - Advance on emerging issues.

 - National Framework for Collaborative Police Action on Intimate Partner Violence (IPV):

 - Developed and maintained communications through letters to Chiefs, as well as meetings and presentations with provincial and territorial ministries.